MPh-py/MPh/docs/demonstrations.md

 What it does is, it creates a model, which contains a 3d geometry component that is just a block 0.1 by 0.2 by 0.5 meters in size.

-In Python, we would achieve the same with this code:
+In Python, we would achieve the same with the code that follows.
+It uses the `.java` attribute of the Python wrapper to access the model's Java API directly.
 ```python
 import mph